edwardlavender/flapper/README.md

-  - **The centres of activity – kernel utilisation distribution (COA-KUD) algorithm.** This is the most widely used approach for infering animal space use from PAT data.
+  - **The centres of activity – kernel utilisation distribution (COA-KUD) algorithm.** This is the most widely used approach for inferring animal space use from PAT data.
 This can be implemented by `VTrack`, but `flapper` provides a more flexible implementation (`coa()`) which is not so restrictive in terms of data format.